 Raw data is no longer a mere derivative of a digitized business process.
 It is about value addition.
 Data is now perceived as a product with opportunities for value addition.

-The data mesh approach attempts to make the data producers as the real subject matter experts and puts the onus of the value generation process on them.
+The data mesh architecture attempts to make the data producers as the real subject matter experts and puts the onus of the value generation process on them.
 Being the primary data producers, they also become the primary source of the critical piece in the analytics self-service puzzle, namely meta data and also the quality of the data.
 The data producers become responsible for the semantic definition, data catalogue, processes to define and enhance quality and in setting the permissions on usage and governance.
+Having understood “what is data mesh?”, let’s move to the “why data mesh architecture?” part.

 While the modern data pipeline architectures have been in existence for long, the sad truth is that many of them have turned out to be monolithic, convoluted and expensive to maintain over a period of time, with increasing failure rates.
 A significantly large portion of investments in digital transformation efforts these days is spent in data integration; setting up complex data pipelines and polyglot storage systems.
 Managing such a large data infrastructure also becomes a challenge, leave alone the governance aspects of it and the responsibility that comes to be accountable for the ROI.